Primetalk/SynapseGrid/docs/README.EN.md

 To do the mappings of contacts, the intermediate subsystem Builder uses methods <code>mappedInput</code>, <code>mappedOutput</code>, <code>inputMappedTo</code>, <code>mapToOutput</code>.
 These methods enable a wiring creation, that provides the connection between the outer system contacts and the inner system contacts.

+There is also a feature of shared state handles.
+When you need to share internal state of subsystem with some other systems.

 Akka Actors usage
 -----------------